DWAC-TV: Expansion to sports programming

 In 1998, ABS-CBN, through its sports division, ABS-CBN Sports, used Studio 23 to highlight its own professional basketball league, the Metropolitan Basketball Association (MBA).
 The league adopted the home and away format used by the American professional league the National Basketball Association (NBA).
 (It however sold the franchise of the league after incurring heavy losses.)
 It marked the network's first serious foray into sports programming.

 Later, that would be added by acquiring broadcast rights to the collegiate leagues UAAP and NCAA and the PBL.

 It carried a wide variety of local sporting competitions, many of which involved neighborhood schools and showcasing budding Filipino sports talents.

 Rebrand to ABS-CBN Sports+Action

 Sports programming in Channel 23 was fully expanded with the launch of ABS-CBN Sports+Action on January 18, 2014, replacing Studio 23.

 On August 29, 2016, in time with the National Heroes Day celebration, ABS-CBN Sports+Action was renamed as simply S+A (S and A).

 Shutdown

 On May 5, 2020, S+A Manila went off-air due to the cease and desist order from the National Telecommunications Commission (NTC) after its franchise expiration.

-On January 5, 2022, its former UHF frequencies (channel 23 and 43) were assigned by NTC to Aliw Broadcasting Corporation (for channel 23) and Swara Sug Media Corporation (for channel 43); the former began conducting test broadcast since May 6, 2022.
+On January 5, 2022, its former UHF frequencies (channel 23 and 43) were assigned by NTC to RPN's sister company Aliw Broadcasting Corporation (for channel 23) and Swara Sug Media Corporation (for channel 43); the former began conducting test broadcast since May 6, 2022.
+The channel 43 was inactive since December 21, 2023, as SSMC stopped operating their TV and radio stations as per NTC's 30-day suspension order.